 If the loan servicer asks you to submit documentation, send in copies via certified mail so you have a record of when they received it.

 2. Inaccurate credit report

 If you think your loan servicer sent incorrect information to the credit bureaus and it’s affecting your credit score, you can dispute the report.

-If you contact Experian, Equifax, or TransUnion, and show documentation of your accurate loan balance and payments, they will correct your credit report.
-You can monitor your credit report and check for errors for free at AnnualCreditReport.com, or use a third-party service like My LendingTree to monitor your credit.
+If you contact Experian, Equifax or TransUnion, and show documentation of your accurate loan balance and payments, they will correct your credit report.
+You can check your credit report for errors for free at AnnualCreditReport.com, or use a third-party service like My LendingTree to monitor your credit.

-If you’ve tried to resolve the issue on your own but failed, you can contact the student loan ombudsman online or through mail.
+If you’ve tried to resolve the issue on your own but failed, you can contact the federal or private student loan ombudsman online by mail or phone.

 P.O.
 Box 1843